dream-num/univer.ai/packages/docs/src/content/docs/en-us/guides/plugins/sheets/sheets-formula.md

     Location: [packages/engine-formula/src/functions/math/function-names.ts](https://github.com/dream-num/univer/blob/dev/packages/engine-formula/src/functions/math/function-names.ts).

     Each category has a folder containing a `function-names` file to manage all function names in that category.
 Add the function name, which will be used in the `sheets-formula` plugin.

+    Note that a function in Excel may belong to multiple categories.
+For example, `FLOOR` appears in Compatibility and Math Functions, and we classify it under the Math category.
+Other functions are treated similarly, based on the exact classification.

+    > Most Excel functions have already written function names.
+New functions can be added at the end

 2. Internationalization Files